AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   environment for GSAS-II
   (`conda create -n <env> package-list...`), it will not be added to that environment unless you request it specifically.

-The following conda package is used where possible in GSAS-II but it provides a command-line tool rather than a Python package.

-* svn: the GSAS-II code utilizes the subversion program for software installation and updates.
-GSAS-II can be manually installed without it, but updates will also need to be done manually.
-Thus, GSAS-II works much better when subversion is available.
-The Anaconda distribution had provided subversion in a package named svn, but this is so no longer being updated.
-With the conda-forge repository we now use, it is only available for Linux (where it really is not needed since it is easy to install there) and the package is named subversion.
-(For the Mac the supplied subversion package lacks the ability to reach the GSAS-II repository via the internet and is thus not used.)
-  For MacOS and Windows, the GSAS-II gsas2full self-installer now provides binaries for the svn program.

 *Conda command*:
   Should you wish to install Python and the desired packages yourself,